-On July 12, 2013 a restricted stock grant was made to one of our Regional Directors, of 19,000 shares of restricted stock.
+On July 12, 2013 a restricted stock grant of 19,000 shares was made to one of our Regional Directors.
 Other than such award and outside director awards, no other restricted stock grants were made in 2013.

 Other Benefits

 We offer certain other benefits to the CEO and Named Executive Officers as described below.
 Such benefits are not taken into account in determining such individuals' base salary, annual incentive bonus or equity based compensation.